BaturalpArisoy/stac2cube/README.md

 # stac2cube 🛰️🧊<br> Spatio-Temporal Asset Catalogs To Analysis-Ready Data Cubes
 **stac2cube** converts STAC catalogs into Analysis-Ready Data Cubes for efficient Earth Observation (EO) processing.
-This tool is designed to work on HPC systems and is optimized for users working on _terrabyte_.
+This tool is designed to work both on any local-machine and HPC system by _terrabyte_.
 We recommend using *MobaXTerm* for accessing the _terrabyte_ login node and editing files.

 ## Feature Overview
 - **stac2cube.get_stac_layers**